-Mel loves coming up with new ideas, connecting people and putting on a good show - which is probably why she has taken on curating TEDxBristol with relish!
+Mel loves coming up with new ideas, connecting people and putting on a good show - which is probably why she has taken on TEDxBristol in her spare time with relish!

-By day Mel is a Producer at BBC Bristol, where she produces a variety of factual films and inspirational events.
-Her passion for this city began in the late 90’s when she moved here to study at Bristol University.
-She happily returned to Bristol five years ago after working on media projects in London, Cardiff and Melbourne and also for an international charity in Zambia, Tanzania and Ethiopia!
+Her passion for the city of Bristol began in the late 90’s when she moved there to study at Bristol University.
+She happily returned to Bristol seven years ago after working on media projects in London, Cardiff and Melbourne and also for an international charity in Zambia, Tanzania and Ethiopia.

-Mel lives at home with her partner Mark and their dog Judy.
-When she’s not racing around with a camera and a deadline, they enjoy the brilliant countryside walks that the Bristol region has to offer, as well as the quality of the cider in the more traditional Somerset watering holes!
+When she’s not racing around with a camera and a deadline, she enjoys the brilliant countryside walks that the Bristol region has to offer, as well as the quality of the cider in the more traditional Somerset watering holes!

 Nat has worked on the TEDxBristol core team since the event began in 2011, attended TED 2012 and curated TEDxBristol 2013.
 This year she’s using her eye for detail and encyclopaedic knowledge of all things TED to oversee the event as Executive Editor for the second year running.

 By day Nat is a freelance designer, using a multidisciplinary skillset to work with a wide range of clients, from Disney and CBBC to the London School of Economics and the Academy of Medical Sciences.
 When she’s not having very serious conversations with adults about the best way to draw fart clouds, she can be found in the gym picking heavy things up and putting them back down.